nuxeo-sandbox/nuxeo-s3-utils/README.md

 * `#{s3UtilsHelper.getS3TempSignedUrl("bucket", "objectKey", duration, "content type", "content disposition")}`

   This is the call with all the parameters.
-Default values will apply: if `busket` is empty the code uses the busket defined in the configuration, if `duration` is less than 1 the code uses the duration of the configuraiton file or a hard coded duration, and `contentType`and `contentDisposition` can be empty (no default value uses)
+Default values will apply: if `busket` is empty the code uses the busket defined in the configuration, if `duration` is less than 1 the code uses the duration of the configuration file or a hard coded duration, and `contentType`and `contentDisposition` can be empty (no default value uses)

 * `#{s3UtilsHelper.existsKey("objectKey")` and `#{s3UtilsHelper.existsKey("bucket", "objectKey")`